agda/agda/doc/user-manual/language/rewriting.lagda.rst

 blog post by Jesper Cockx
 <https://jesper.sikanda.be/posts/hack-your-type-theory.html>`__.

-Definitional Singletons and Subject Reduction
+Definitional singletons and subject reduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some useful rewrite rules break subject reduction in the presence